 Proposition 36 probation is an option in cases where you are charged with misdemeanor or felony drug possession cases, but you can't have any prior drug convictions.
 It's considered formal felony probation.

 It's also more expensive and strict than DEJ Penal Code 1000 probation above.
-Normally, after you are granted Prop 36 probation – you will be required to report daily to an assigned Los Angeles County probation officer.
-The level of your substance abuse problem will be evaluated – and you might be ordered by the court to an out-patient drug treatment program – or residential drug treatment.
+Normally, after you are granted Prop 36 probation, you must report daily to an assigned Los Angeles County probation officer.
+The level of your substance abuse problem will be evaluated – and the court might order you to an outpatient drug treatment program – or residential drug treatment.

-If you successfully complete Prop 36 probation – you will go back to court and the judge will dismiss your charges.
-Prop 36 is still available if you take your case to trail and were found guilty, which makes it different that Deferred Entry of Judgment.
+If you complete Prop 36 probation, you will return to court, and the judge will dismiss your charges.
+Prop 36 is still available if you take your case to trial and are found guilty, which makes it different from Deferred Entry of Judgment.

 SCRAM Bracelet

-The SCRAM bracelet is a type of electronic monitoring often imposed as a penalty for a driving under the influence in California.
-SCRAM stands for “Secure Continuous Remote Alcohol Monitor, “and an electronic device worn on the ankle that detects alcohol in your sweat.
+The SCRAM bracelet is an electronic monitoring device often imposed as a penalty for driving under the influence in California.
+SCRAM stands for “Secure Continuous Remote Alcohol Monitor, “and it is an electronic device worn on the ankle that detects alcohol in one's sweat.

-It checks for alcohol in your blood about once every hour – at random intervals – then saves the results and transmits a report once per day to a monitoring service.
+It checks for alcohol in your blood at random intervals, about once every hour, then saves the results and transmits a report once per day to a monitoring service.

-It will also detect any attempt to tamper with the device and will include the information in the daily report.
-Normally, after you are ordered to wear a SCRAM device, you can still travel anywhere you want – but are prohibited from consuming alcohol.
+It will also detect any attempt to tamper with the device and include the information in the daily report.
+Normally, after you are ordered to wear a SCRAM device, you can still travel anywhere you want—but you are prohibited from consuming alcohol.

 Contact Us to Learn How We Can Help You